themichaeltsang/DashboardTeleoperation/README.md

-Dashboard Telemetry and Telecommand
+Dashboard Telemetry & Telecommand
 ===================================

-A BLE central interface for the Dashboard Peripheral, allowing...
-Programmable telemetry and telecommand of small, lightweight robots
+A BLE central interface for the Dashboard Peripheral, for programmable telemetry and telecommand of small, lightweight robots

 __Note:__ Mac OS X is currently the only supported OS.
 Linux is possible, but compatibility will be enabled later.